-Our funeral director’s role is to make all the relevant arrangements prior to conducting the funeral on the day.
-The funeral director works with the family members to plan the format of the service and is responsible for the flow of the funeral service.
-Our staff ensure that any special requests made by the family such as music, flowers, photo and audiovisual presentations, donation boxes and memorial books are included as part of the service.
+Our funeral director’s role is to liaise with family and make all the relevant arrangements prior to the day of the funeral and to oversee the seamless undertaking of the funeral service on the day.
+Our staff ensures that any special requests made by the family such as personalised music, flowers, photo and audio-visual presentations, a donation box and personalised service booklets are arranged as part of the service.

 Other options for consideration may be:

 - programming audiovisual presentations if requested

 - arranging for RSL Tributes and other relevant membership services (clubs and associations)

 Once these details are confirmed a funeral Order of Service Booklet is provided for funeral attendees if the family request it.